 Entries: The entries must be set out on completed log sheets.
 A copy of the logs shall be sent to the national ATV Manager, VHF Manager or the national Contest Committee, not later than the third Monday following the contest weekend.
 The submission of the logs implies that the entrant accepts these contest rules.
-The logs will be send at IARU ATV@uba.be, they will be forwarded to the organizing society
+The logs will be send at atv@iaru-r1.org, they will be forwarded to the organizing society